Q: What is Amazon Elastic Container Service for Kubernetes (Amazon EKS)?

 Without Amazon EKS, you have to run both the Kubernetes control plane and the cluster of worker nodes yourself.
-With Amazon EKS, you provision your cluster of worker nodes using the provided Amazon Machine Image (AMI) and AWS CloudFormation script and we handle provisioning, scaling, and managing the Kubernetes control plane in a highly available and secure configuration.
-This removes a significant operational burden for running Kubernetes and allows you to focus on building your application instead of managing AWS infrastructure.
+With Amazon EKS, you provision your cluster of worker nodes using the provided Amazon Machine Image (AMI) and Amazon CloudFormation script and we handle provisioning, scaling, and managing the Kubernetes control plane in a highly available and secure configuration.
+This removes a significant operational burden for running Kubernetes and allows you to focus on building your application instead of managing Amazon Web Services infrastructure.

 Q: Does Amazon EKS work with my existing Kubernetes applications and tools?

 A: Amazon EKS runs the latest version of the open-source Kubernetes software, so you can use all the existing plugins and tooling from the Kubernetes community.
 Applications running on Amazon EKS are fully compatible with applications running on any standard Kubernetes environment, whether running in on-premises datacenters or public clouds.
 This means that you can easily migrate any standard Kubernetes application to Amazon EKS without any code modifications.

 Q: Which Kubernetes versions does Amazon EKS support?

 A: See the Amazon EKS documentation for currently supported Kubernetes versions.
 Amazon EKS will continue to add support for additional Kubernetes versions in the future.

 Q: Can I update my Kubernetes cluster to a new version?